 Step 1: Create a “Delete Team” option for the Leader

 Go to: AccessAlly > Custom Operations

 Here, you will add a Custom Operation, and select “add the tag” in the Choose what this operation will do.
 The tag you designate here needs to be already created in your CRM, and will be used solely to trigger the “delete team” automation.

 Then, make sure to check the “enable” box so that the operation can be triggered from within the membership site.

 Please see the example below:

 Next, you’ll add the button shortcode (indicated in the settings) to the Teams Manager page (created in this tutorial).

-At this point, the Team Parent user can initiate the delete tag – but you still need to build out the CRM automation that will follow through.
+At this point, the Team Leader can initiate the delete tag – but you still need to build out the CRM automation that will follow through.